OSGeo/OSGeoLive-doc/es/standards/gml_overview.rst

 * Observations
 * Map presentation styling rules

-Entender el uso de “Feature”, “Geometry”, y “CRS” es crítico en el uso y desarrollo de cualquier codificación basada en GML.

-En 1998 comenzó el trabajo del estandar OGC.

-GML fue aprovado formalmente como estandar OGC en el año 2001.

-GML se convirtió en estandar ISO en el año 2007.

-GML 3.2.16 es la versión más reciente del estandar conjunto OGC-ISO.

-Actualemente se están generando las versiones 3.2.2 and 4.0.

-Ver también
+Understanding the use of “Feature”, “Geometry”, and “CRS” is critical in the use and development of any GML based encoding.

+OGC work on the GML standard began in 1998.
+GML was first formally approved as an OGC standard in 2001.
+GML became an ISO standard in 2007.
+GML 3.2.16 is the most current revision of the joint OGC-ISO standard.
+Versions 3.2.2 and 4.0 are currently in progress.

+See Also
 --------

 ..
 Writing Tip:
-  Describe estandar similar
+  Describe Similar standard

 * CityGML
 * GeosciML